Blue Monday: is today really the most depressing day of the year?

 The channel claimed experts had devised a formula to scientifically calculate the most depressing day of the year.
-Since then, other brands have leapt on to the bandwagon to promote everything from soft drinks to new clothes as an antidote.
+Since then, other brands have leapt on the bandwagon to promote everything from soft drinks to new clothes as an antidote.

 Is there any truth to it?

-Professor Ed Watkins, of the University of Exeter’s Mood Disorders Centre, explains that cultural expectations for New Year self-improvement can bring feelings of inadequacy.
+Professor Ed Watkins, of the University of Exeter’s Mood Disorders Centre, explains that cultural expectations of festive fun and New Year’s self-improvement can both bring feelings of inadequacy.
 “For people who are isolated or finding these activities difficult for whatever reason, this stark contrast can make them feel inadequate and blue,” he says.

 “Add to that wind, rain and cold weather, Christmas debts and failed New Year’s resolutions, and it's no surprise people can find themselves feeling miserable and low at this time of year.”